hudejo/special_price/README.md

-# Google authentication extension for EverShop
+# Special Price extension for EverShop

 This extension allows admin to ad special price to a product.